Global-Chem/Mother-Nature/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Josh Farrell as a consultation.
+We acknowledge financial contributions from the Standard Seed Corporation for the development of this project.

 # References